2pay/mecoinwallet/README.md

 /usr/bin so you can easily run it from the terminal:

 ```
-sudo install danicoin /usr/bin/
+sudo install mecoin /usr/bin/
 ```

 ## Running

-Running Danicoin Wallet is as simple as it gets - just run it from your
+Running Mecoin Wallet is as simple as it gets - just run it from your
 terminal:

 ```
-danicoin
+mecoin
 ```

-It will use the ".danicoin" subdirectory of your user directory to store its data, including a full copy of the blockchain.
+It will use the ".mecoin" subdirectory of your user directory to store its data, including a full copy of the blockchain.
 If you want to change any of its settings, you can pass them as command line arguments.
 To find all available arguments, execute:

 ```
-danicoin --help
+mecoin --help
 ```